ContextLogic/apollo-federation-demo/Readme.md

 This will start up the gateway and serve it at http://localhost:4000

 ### Managed mode
-This example runs Apollo Federation by the managed mode by periodically polling supergraph from `./supergraph.graphql` at runtime.
+This example runs Apollo Federation with the managed mode by periodically polling supergraph from `./supergraph.graphql` at runtime.
 If you update subgraph services, you can simply run

 ```sh
 rover supergraph compose --config ./supergraph-config.yaml > supergraph.graphql
 ```
-to update supergraph, without a need to restart the gateway service.
-Subgraph services might need to be reloaded by simply do `npm run start-services` again.
+to update supergraph, **without a need to restart the gateway service**.
+Subgraph services might need to be reloaded to understand the new subgraph by simply do `npm run start-services` again.

 ### Sample query
 ```